-At work yesterday night one of my co-workers gave me the idea of tackling this huge debate for an article.
+Storing Magazines Loaded vs. Unloaded is one of the great gun debates.
+At work yesterday night, one of my co-workers gave me the idea of tackling this huge debate for an article.
 Both sides of the loaded vs. unloaded argument feel very strongly that they are right.
 There are good reasons for both methods.
-Today I’m going to share those reasons, why to either store loaded or unloaded and then I’ll share what I chose to do.
+Today I’m going to share those reasons.Which is better Storing Magazines Loaded vs. Unloaded and then I’ll share what I chose to do.
 I know that this will end up being one of the more controversial articles and can’t wait to see the comments!

 A magazine is an ammunition storage and feeding device within or attached to a repeating firearm.
 Magazines may be integral to the firearm (fixed) or removable (detachable).
 The magazine functions by moving the cartridges stored in the magazine into a position where they may be loaded into the chamber by the action of the firearm.
 The detachable magazine is often controversially referred to as a clip or mag.